By Julie McManus

 - Aim to manage the tension between commercial objectives and customer experience in the organisation - be honest and manage expectations

-- Co-create and involve strategies with a variety of departments - get input from all as all form a part of the customer's experience of the organisation
+- Co-create and involve strategies from a variety of departments - get input from everyone as all form a part of the customer's experience of the organisation

 - Take the opinions and experiences of frontline staff seriously and use them as insights to good effect.